Aibique-tests/svelte-pugstagram/README.md

+# Pugstagram App
+Welcome!
+I am learning Svelte, I come from the React world.
+This is my first App made in Svelte, hope you enjoy it as much as I do.
+All notes will be in [Notion](https://www.notion.so/Svelte-4f5e623579124a9cb7322b86bb2f068f)

+## Getting Started
+---
 *Looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte app
+### svelte app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.